dtscalibration/python-dts-calibration/docs/examples/notebooks/01Load_xml_measurement_files.ipynb.rst

 https://github.com/bdestombe/python-dts-calibration/tree/master/examples/notebooks

 The goal of this notebook is to show the different options of loading measurements from raw DTS files.
+These files are loaded into a ``DataStore`` object.
+This object has various methods for calibration, plotting.
 The current supported devices are: - Silixa - Sensornet

 This example loads Silixa files.
 Both single-ended and double-ended measurements are supported.
+The first step is to load the correct read routine from ``dtscalibration``. - Silixa -> ``dtscalibration.read_silixa_files`` - Sensornet -> ``dtscalibration.read_sensornet_files``

 .. code:: ipython3